- This post contains affiliate links. Read more here.

 Cat laser toys are entertaining (for you and your cat), easy to use, and affordable—a combination that makes them wildly popular.
 But in recent years, there has been discussion about the safety and ethics of laser toys.

 The most frequently cited concerns are 1) safety, since some kinds of amplified light can be damaging to the eyes, and 2) the emotional ethics of giving your cat something to chase that they can never catch.
-Can something that seems so fun actually be bad for your cat?
-We asked the experts.

 Why Do Cats Like Lasers So Much?

-“Cats are highly motivated to chase small moving objects, so lasers do provide that opportunity,” says Janet Cutler, Ph.D., Certified Cat Behaviorist at Cat World.
+“Cats are highly motivated to chase small moving objects, so lasers do provide that opportunity,” says Janet Cutler, Ph.D., certified cat behaviorist at Cat World.
 “Lasers tend to move around with slight vibration, causing them to move like a small animal, insect, or other prey they might chase would behave.”

 Because these lights are basically irresistible to cats, they can’t help but chase them.